 This artistry I simply adored.

 Toward the front of the church, I turned left and walked down the stairs, where I was able to peek into the burial vault beneath the Bernadotte Chapel.
-Times do change, don’t they?
+Times have changed, haven’t they?

 Even outside, there was quite a sight to see (like these copper downspouts) on the Riddarholm Church.
+Copper downspouts, all over Stockholm, are one of my favorite things to see.
 Also, notice the different colored bricks and mortar, which appear to have been added over time.

 If these photos feel peaceful and free of crowds, it’s because the Riddarholm Church and its surrounding area were.
 Just steps away from the hustle and bustle of Stockholm, it was a quiet respite.
-And a calming place for an incredible history lesson.
+And a calming place for a beautiful history lesson.

 To tour the church (past the lobby/to see everything up close), one needs to pay a small fee.

 One can ask the clerk about taking a guided tour.
 I wish I had joined a guided tour.